Antimony(III) oxide hydroxide nitrate

 Antimony(III) oxide hydroxide nitrate is an inorganic compound with the chemical formula Sb4O4(OH)2(NO3)2.
 It is one of the very few nitrates of antimony.
 No evidence for a simple trinitrate has been reported.
 According to X-ray crystallography, its structure consists of cationic layers of antimony oxide/hydroxide with intercalated nitrate anions.
-This compound is produced by the reaction of antimony(III) oxide and nitric acid and 110 °C.
+This compound is produced by the reaction of antimony(III) oxide and nitric acid at 110 °C.